-During my 2018 Portuguese Camino de Santiago, after a particularly hard couple of days, a follower reached out ,and asked, “What are you doing this for?
+After a particularly hard couple of days during one of my Camino de Santiago walks, a social media follower reached out and asked me “What are you doing this for?

 My reply?
 My reply was “I do it for the love!”
 I’m quite certain she thought I was a little crazy.
-I mean-who walks 300km for the love?
+Who walks hundreds of kilometres for the love?

 The answer is thousands of people walk the Camino de Santiago routes every year and they too do it for the love.